 - 2.1.
-The College is committed to creating and sustaining a positive and supportive, excellent teaching and learning environment for its students which: - Is fair, equitable and mutually supportive - Respects the diversity of students, encouraging and enabling them to achieve their full potential
+The College is committed to creating and sustaining a positive and supportive, excellent teaching and learning environment for its students which: - Is fair, equitable and mutually supportive - Respects the diversity of students, encouraging and enabling them to achieve their full potential - Acknowledges the rights of applicants to be treated with respect, dignity and fairly with regard to all policies, procedures, assessments and related activities.

-- Acknowledges the rights of all existing and prospective students to be treated with respect, dignity and fairly with regard to all policies, procedures, assessments and related activities. - 2.2.
+- 2.2.
 All information contained in prospectuses, websites and other material used in the recruitment and admission of students will promote equality of opportunity.
 All staff involved in the admission of students will have an awareness of equality and diversity through our Equality and Diversity Policy. - 2.3.
 The College aims to operate its admission procedure with integrity, transparency and professionalism in order to foster the widest participation and equality of opportunity, with a particular emphasis on adults returning to study and others looking for developmental opportunities via higher education. - 2.4.
-Specifically, we adopt an assessing approach to admission, using a dedicated Admissions, Recruitment and Widening Access (ARWA) team, who support the student case file from first enquiry through the enrolment with the objective of matching the potential student with a programme of study which: - Best meets their stated career aims and ambitions - Is appropriate for their current level of preparation to study, evidenced via qualifications, skills and experience - They are likely to benefit from and complete. - 2.5.
-In doing so, we will offer professional, fair and unbiased advice and guidance, referring prospective students onwards if we are not able to match with an appropriate College programme.
-A key element of our approach is engagement with prospective students.
-This is likely to be a digital meeting where possible with face to face on a platform such as MS Teams before the offer of a place.
+Specifically, we adopt an assessing approach to admission, using a dedicated Course Advisor (CA) team, who support the student case file from first enquiry through the enrolment with the objective of matching the potential student with a programme of study which: - Best meets their stated career aims and ambitions - Is appropriate for their current level of preparation to study, evidenced via qualifications, skills and experience - They are likely to benefit from and complete. - 2.5.
+In doing so, we will offer professional, fair and unbiased advice and guidance, referring applicants onwards if we are not able to match with an appropriate College programme.
+A key element of our approach is engagement with applicants.
+This is likely to be a digital meeting, where possible, face to face on a platform such as MS Teams before the offer of a place.